lilv98/KnowledgeGraphLinkPredictionExamples/README.md

 # KnowledgeGraphLinkPredictionExamples
 Self-contained examples of link prediction on knowledge graphs.
+This project is for educational purpose and personal exercises.